Yusuffrih/Simons-Piano-Game/README.md

 ## Technologies Used

 ### Languages
-* [HTML 5](https://en.wikipedia.org/wiki/HTML) - HTML5 is a markup language I used for structuring and presenting content of my site
+* [HTML](https://en.wikipedia.org/wiki/HTML) - HTML5 is a markup language I used for structuring and presenting content of my site
-* [CSS3](https://en.wikipedia.org/wiki/CSS) - A language used to style the presentation of the content written in HTML5
+* [CSS](https://en.wikipedia.org/wiki/CSS) - A language used to style the presentation of the content written in HTML5
 * [Javascript](https://en.wikipedia.org/wiki/JavaScript) - Javascript is the language used to provide the interactivity to the user on the site.

 ### Frameworks & Libraries